Jaime Zobel de Ayala: Ayala Corporation

-Zóbel joined Ayala y Compañía in 1958 as executive assistant upon the invitation of his father.
-His father placed him under the wing of his cousin Enrique and uncle Col. Joseph McMicking.
+Zóbel joined Ayala y Compañía in 1958 as executive assistant upon the invitation of his father and placed him under the wing of his cousin Enrique and uncle Col. Joseph McMicking.
 As an executive assistant in the company, he took down notes during management meetings and gradually learned the ropes of the family business.
 He was later transferred to the training section of the insurance companies of the Ayala group.
-In 1975, he became president of Filipinas Life Assurance Company (now, BPI-Philam Life Assurance Corporation).
+In 1975, he became president of Filipinas Life Assurance Company (now, BPI AIA Life Assurance Corporation).

-In 1984, he succeeded Enrique, as chairman and president of Ayala Corporation.
+In 1984, he succeeded Enrique, as chairman and president of Ayala Corporation (AC).
 Zóbel successfully steered Ayala through the tense, final years of the Marcos dictatorship.
-In 1988, the real estate division was spun off as Ayala Land, Inc. Ayala Corporation also ventured into new businesses, like automotive (Ayala Automotive Holdings Corporation).
+The assassination of Ninoy Aquino in 1983 was later cited by Zóbel to have pushed him and his wife Bea into active participation in the opposition movement against President Ferdinand Marcos, with Zóbel stating that "Ayala has always been apolitical but this was a time that you knew that you had to be political, there was no other way."

+In the lead-up to the February 1986 presidential election, the Ayala couple were among the most fervent supporters of presidential candidate Corazon Aquino, widow of Ninoy Aquino.
+Two weeks after the election, the People Power Revolution against President Marcos occurred, wherein the Ayalas were active participants, and upon the overthrow of the Marcos family and the installation of Corazon Aquino's new administration, Bea "helped put things in order" at the Malacañang Palace.
+Jaime Zóbel's photographs of people at the revolution were later compiled into a book entitled Filipino, published in March 1987 by Kyodo Press.

 Zóbel stepped down as president of Ayala Corporation in 1994 and was succeeded by his son, Jaime Augusto.
-He continued as chairman until his retirement in 2006 and became the chairman emeritus of Ayala Corporation.
+He continued as chairman until his retirement in 2006 and then became its chairman emeritus.